andrew/ultimate-awesome/README.md

 - [awesome-github-copilot](https://github.com/program247365/awesome-github-copilot) - A curated list of awesome things regarding GitHub CoPilot.
 - [awesome-snowpack](https://github.com/rajasegar/awesome-snowpack) - Awesome list of Snowpack resources.
 - [awesome-cisco-dnac](https://github.com/robertcsapo/awesome-cisco-dnac) - A curated list of awesome Cisco DNA Center frameworks, libraries, sdk, sample codes and resources.
-- [awesome-diverse-captioning](https://github.com/RyanLiut/awesome-diverse-captioning) - Some papers about *diverse* image (a few videos) captioning.
 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
 - [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
 - [awesome-climate-tech](https://github.com/thomkrupa/awesome-climate-tech) - A collection of awesome things regarding the Climate tech ecosystem.